 Being active and healthy

-Some gyms and leisure centres may have times during the week restricted to those with additional needs.
+In some gyms and leisure centers, there are times during the week reserved for people with special needs.
 Contact your local gym or leisure centre to find out what they offer.

 Find out how you can: